eduNEXT/tvm/docs/source/tvm_topic_guides/environment_manager.rst

     # tvm project remove v14.0.0@tvm-test

 .. note:: You can use the flag --prune to remove all the project folder.
-Ex: `tvm project remove v14.0.0@tvm-test --prune`
+E.g. ``tvm project remove v14.0.0@tvm-test --prune``

 Activate a Project Environment